-So instead of going for 100% cotton socks, you can opt for hiking socks that are partial cotton.
+So instead of going for 100% cotton socks, you can opt for hiking socks that are partially cotton.

 3. Wear lightweight socks

 Since the weather is already warm, you shouldn’t wear heavyweight socks.
-Lightweight socks will make your feet cool while at the same time reduce sweat from your feet.
+Lightweight socks will make your feet cool while at the same time reducing sweat from your feet.